 1. As Hayek knew, principal-agent problems can and do afflict private as well as public bureaucracies.
-In either setting, agents will gamble with other people's money when they can, and they will seek a “bailout” when their gambles do not pay off.
-The theoretical and practical question is whether a private company's board of directors is in a better position than taxpayers are to contain and limit the damage caused by wayward agents.
+In either setting, agents gamble with other people’s money when they can, and seek a “bailout” when their gambles do not pay off.
+The theoretical and practical question is whether a private company’s board of directors is in a better position than taxpayers are to contain and limit the damage caused by wayward agents.

 2. Although “spontaneous order and organization will always coexist, it is still not possible to mix these two principles of order in any way we like” (Hayek 1973, 48).

 3. If a product is readily available on official markets, it must be because it has been over-priced by the central planner.
 The only exception occurs when planners are so inhumanly well-informed that they can set a price exactly where the market would set it if the planner had left it alone.
 A more likely result: when the official price is too high, consumers stop buying.
 Then producers sound the alarm: no one wants their product!
 Central planners respond with price supports, buying an unwanted product themselves, then giving it away at subsidized prices to citizens who decline to buy at the official price.
 But citizens ends up paying the official price anyway, involuntarily, in the form of taxes that underwrite the price supports.
 As consumers they are thwarted.
 As taxpayers they are impoverished (Hayek 1945, 527).

 4. Although Hayek never stresses the point so far as I know, one gets the sense that he saw this learning as moral education, not only as economic education.
 I thank a reviewer for the thought.

 5. On pareto-criteria, see Dan Hausman on Philosophy of Economics or Bruno Verbeek & Chris Morris on Game Theory and Ethics.